3 dead, 2 injured in murder-suicide, Jacksonville police say

 Mary lives two doors down from the home where the shooting happened.

+Cobb said his cousin was with the deceased victims right before they died.

+"I had a cousin who said she was down there with them at the club," he said.
+"Apparently, she wasn’t feeling so well, she was a little bit tipsy, so she left to come on home.
+Then, when she read that on Facebook this morning, she was in a state of shock as well."

-This is the second mass shooting in three days in Jacksonville.
+This is the second shooting involving more than four victims in three days in Jacksonville.
 On Wednesday, five people were shot and an aspiring rapper was killed in Spring Park.
-A mass shooting is defined as a shooting involving four or more people.

 Copyright 2019 by WJXT News4Jax - All rights reserved.